DaveSimoes/VercelZero/README.md

 Try it now: [vercel-zero-oa22.vercel.app](https://vercel-zero-oa22.vercel.app/)

 **How to use:**
-Visit the link above to experience all features of the VercelZero project without any local installation.
+Visit the link above to experience all features of the VercelZero project (under construction) without any local installation.

 ## 👥 Contributing